wxsd-sales/qr-code-based-authentication/README.md

 user has successfully logged in.
 The server will only respond when the login flow on the user's device is successful.

-Note that the server has validation checks to ensure that Signed URLs are not fake, and can be used only once.
+The application has validation checks to ensure that Signed URLs are not fake, and can be used only once.

 ## Setup